MIP - Alcohol

 SECOND OR SUBSEQUENT CONVICTION

 A fine will be ordered.
 You will be required to undergo a diagnostic assessment.
-The evaluator will refer you to an alcohol information program or to a treatment program designed for rehabilitation.
+The evaluator will refer you to an alcohol information program or to a treatment program designed for counseling.
 You will pay for the cost of your assessment and the treatment program ordered.
 The sentence includes a one year suspension of driving privileges, as described above; however, there is no early reinstatement of driving privileges during your one year suspension period.